jakubsvec001/ocaml.org/data/tutorials/language/0it_01_basic_datatypes.md

 - : int list = [1; 2; 3]
 ```

-Pattern matching provides the basic means to access data stored inside a list.
+Pattern matching with a `match...with` expression provides the basic means to access data stored inside a list.
 ```ocaml
 # match [1; 2; 3] with
   | x :: u -> x